Introduction

 - Supplement with dedicated server monitoring tools (Prometheus, Grafana)

-- Custom checks via extension development
+- Add custom checks through extension development

 Conclusion & Recommendation